rmusick2000/bookShare/README.md

 # BookShare App

-BookShare is an easy to use app for organizing a private library between a small group of people.
-With BookShare, you can add your own contributions to a library by scanning the barcode with your phone.
+BookShare helps organize private libraries between a small group of people.
+With BookShare, you add your own contributions to a library by scanning the book's barcode with your phone.
 You can join libraries of people you know.
 You can also locate and request books your libraries that currently reside with other members.

 For example, a bookclub can use BookShare to keep track of who currently has which books on the reading list for the summer.